chastitywhiterose/Walking-the-Rainbow-Bridge/chapters/chapter-5.md

 While it would be easy to write a chapter for each of the unique problems the LGBTQIA community faces every day of their lives, I want to focus instead on where the hatred and discrimination really stem from.

-Of course, it would be easy to place the blame on religion and say that it is only because of outdated and mistranslated holy texts; this avoids the issue and pushes it back a step rather than questioning why the religions became anti-gay.
+Of course, it would be easy to place the blame on religion and say that it is only because of outdated and mistranslated holy texts.
+This avoids the issue and pushes it back a step rather than questioning why the religions became anti-gay.

 Instead, I propose a new theory that ties the discrimination against Gay, Transgender, and Asexual people.